CChristensen0916/Arduino-Quadcopter-Spotting-Drone/README.md

 # Arduino-Quadcopter-Spotting-Drone
 This is a junior design project created by Colin Christensen and Riley Swearingen.
-Colin is a computer Engineering student that is focusing on the coding of this project and Riley is an Electrical Engineering student working on the hardware connections.
+Colin is a Computer Engineering student that is focusing on the coding of this project and Riley is an Electrical Engineering student working on the hardware connections.
 This project was worked on and completed under the supervision of Dr. Puteri Megat Hamari.